Skip to main content

 Feedback reduction

-Feedback (often experienced as a whistling sound) in modern hearing aids is much less common due to new technology called feedback reduction which helps to prevent feedback.
+Feedback (often experienced as a whistling sound) in modern hearing aids is much less common due to new technology called feedback reduction, which helps to prevent feedback.

 Illustration of a phone